omarhimada/un-obscura/README.md

     - Optional arguments:
     - `--prefix c` to specify output prefix for class and ID names.
     - Default is `c` for classes and `id` for IDs.
 You can make up your own.
-    - `--mode guid` *GUID-like e.g.: Webflow and w-node-...)
+    - `--mode guid` *GUID-like e.g.: Webflow and w-node-...*
-      - (GUID-like or hashyopaque (default) + Webflow w-node-...)
+    - `--mode hash`  *Targets hashed/opaque tokens*
-    - `--mode hash`
+    - `--mode opaque` *(Default) Matches anything that looks emotionally cryptic*

-- For my example included I used neither of those modes and the default worked great,
+In my sample, I used none of the fancy modes and the defaults worked great.
+It’s like the tool could sense my disappointment and adapted automatically.

 ---
 #### Description